 The precise calculations these women(and the other human computers) made, contributed much more however.
 They sent Voyager to explore the solar system (which it is still doing after over 40 years) and wrote the C and C++ programmes that launched the first Mars rover.

-Today, July 16, 2019 is exactly 50 years since Neil, Buzz and Michael set off on that ground-breaking voyage.
+Today, July 20, 2020 is exactly 51 years since Neil and Buzz landed on the Moon.
 This is the perfect time to remember the fantastic women who helped send them there.